 Venice Audubon CenterAnnex Road, behind the Anderson Sarasota County Administration Center

 VAAS leased the Venice Audubon Center from Sarasota County in 2002 and now has full responsibility for maintaining the building and coordinating all activities that take place there.
 Volunteers welcome numerous visitors from around the globe between the months of September and May and provide information about local birding and the Venice Area Audubon Rookery, located a short distance from the Center.
-The Venice Camera Club meets a the Center and VAAS holds its general meetings, occasional plant sales and other fundraisers there.
+The Venice Garden Club and the Venice Aquarium Club meet at the Center and VAAS holds its general meetings, occasional plant sales and other fundraisers there.

 VAAS volunteers installed and now maintain a beautiful Butterfly Garden that boasts more than 40 plants.
 A decorative system of rain barrel cisterns, donated by Sarasota County, installed by Raindrop Cisterns, funded by Venice High School’s Zoology Club and painted by various volunteers, waters the plants using a drip system.
 A list of plants in the garden is available at the Center or by clicking here.